-Capital projects fund accounts for financial resources that are restricted, committed or assigned to expenditure for capital outlays.
-Major projects include renovation of the Library.
+Capital Projects fund accounts for financial resources that are restricted, committed or assigned to expenditure for capital outlays.
+Major projects include renovation of the Library and purchases of information technology.
 The Capital Projects Fund is treated as a major fund.